THANK YOU very much for taking the time to read my FAQ's !

 How can I order a LUNA?

-The LUNA is built exclusively as a personal commissioned work.
+The LUNA is built exclusively as a personal commissioned work, in small quantities.
 If you are interested in a commissioned instrument, please contact me via the contact form.

 How long is the waiting time?

 The waiting time always depends on the amount of orders and inquiries and can therefore only be used as a guideline with a maximum of

 3 months, from the moment of order confirmation.
 However, the actual waiting time is usually shorter.

 Of course you will get the exact waiting time after contacting me via email.

 Yes, shipping is always insured to a sum insured of 2500€.